n6ls0n/learn-opengl-playground/README.md

 - Another approach would be to batch all the vector data into large chunks per attribute type instead of interleaving them.
 Instead of an interleaved 123123123123 we take a batched approach of 111122223333

 - When loading vertex data from file, you generally retrieve an array of positions, an array of normals and/or an array of texture coordinates.
 It may cost some effort to combine these arrays into one large array of interleaved data.
-Taking the batching approachis then an easier solution that can be easily implemented in glBufferSubData
+Taking the batching approach is then an easier solution that can be easily implemented in glBufferSubData

-- This is yet another approach of setting and specifying vertexa attributes.
+- This is yet another approach of setting and specifying vertex attributes.
 Using either approach is feasible, it is mostly a more organized way to set vertex attributes.
-However, the interleaved approach is still the recommended apporach as the vertex attributes for each vertex shader run are the closely aligned in memory
+However, the interleaved approach is still the recommended approach as the vertex attributes for each vertex shader run are the closely aligned in memory

 - Once you have filled your buffers with data, you may want ot share that data with other buffer or perhaps copy the buffer's contents into another buffer.

-- The function glCopyBufferSubData allows us to copy data from one buffer to another buffer with realtive ease
+- The function glCopyBufferSubData allows us to copy data from one buffer to another buffer with relative ease

 - The function prototype: void glCopyBufferSubData(GLenum readtarget, GLenum writetarget, GLintptr readoffset, GLintptr writeoffset, GLsizeiptr size);